Softwire/LochNessBuilder/README.md

   * Delete the previous version which will be sitting beside the newly produced version.
     * Note that a clean copy of the previous version will already have been kept, in `<root>\nuget\ArchivedPackages`, when it was released.
 Double check that it's there and if not, look through git to recreate it.
 * Deploy to Nuget!
-  * Log into nuget with an account that is part of the LochNess organisation (Fet an existing member of the org to add you if not already included)
+  * Log into nuget with an account that is part of the [LochNess nuget Organisation](https://www.nuget.org/organization/LochNess)
+    * _Get an existing member of the org to add you if not already included._
   * Go to the `Upload Package` Page ([link](https://www.nuget.org/packages/manage/upload))
   * Browse to the newly packaged file, and select it.
   * Nuget should auto-parse all the meta data and display it.
 Briefly review it.